kfarrelly/nucleo/README.md

 ## Mantra
-Anything transactional, allow Stellar to do the work.
+Anything financial or transactional, allow Stellar to do the work.
 Everything else, centralize in our own relational db for easy reference.

 ## Outstanding tasks